lirx-js/async-task/README.md

 ##### example

-Creates an `AsyncTask` successful after a specific period of time:
+Creates an `AsyncTask` becoming successful after a specific period of time:

 ```ts
 function asyncTimeout(